Triisodon

-Triisodon (ancient Greek: "Tri" (three),"isos" (equal), and modern Greek: "donti" (tooth/teeth), supposedly describing tritubercular lower cheek teeth) is a genus of extinct mesonychian mammal that existed during the Early Paleocene of New Mexico, North America, from about 63.5-62.0 Ma.
-The genus was named by Edward Drinker Cope in 1881 as a member of the Acreodi, a now invalid taxon that encompassed creodonts, mesonychians and certain arctocyonians.
+Triisodon (ancient Greek: "Tri" (three),"isos" (equal), and modern Greek: "donti" (tooth/teeth), supposedly describing tritubercular lower cheek teeth) is a genus of an extinct family of hoofed mammals known as Triisodontidae.
+Triisodon existed during the Early Paleocene of New Mexico, North America, from about 63.5-62.0 Ma.
+The genus was named by Edward Drinker Cope in 1881 as a member of the Creodonta, a now invalid group that encompassed hyaenodonts, oxyaenids, mesonychians and certain arctocyonians.
 Cope described the type specimen of T. quivirensis as "about the size of a wolf."
 A smaller species, T. crassicuspis, has also been identified from the same region.
 Since material from this genus is incomplete, the exact size of adults and whether they showed sexual dimorphism or regional variations in size is unknown.